flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ### The Nintendo partnership {.tabs-close}

 Back in Japan, and thanks to the [Game Boy analysis](game-boy), we have learnt that Nintendo's hardware strategy for portable systems favours a [System On a Chip (SoC)](game-boy#cpu) model.
 This has allowed the company to obfuscate affordable off-the-shelf technology and combine it with in-house developments.
 In doing so, the new console could be unique and competitive.
+Fortunately, ARM's licensing model fitted just right for those needs.

 ![The CPU AGB chip, housing the ARM7TDMI CPU (among many other components).](cpu_agb.png){latex_width="90%"}

-Fortunately, ARM's licensing model fitted just right for those needs.
-Both companies had been in discussions since 1994 (a year before the [Virtual Boy](virtual-boy)'s launch) despite nothing materialising until many years later [@cpu-jaggar].
-The reason was simple: the Japanese found ARM's code density and the need for 32 data wires unfeasible (something the [Virtual Boy's CPU](virtual-boy#cpu) had already managed to escape).
+Both companies had been in discussions since 1994 (a year before the [Virtual Boy](virtual-boy)'s launch), likely as part of 'Project Atlantis', during which Nintendo considered the ARM710 [@cpu-atlantis].
+However, nothing materialised until many years later [@cpu-jaggar], and the reason was simple: the Japanese found ARM's code density and the need for 32 data wires unfeasible (something the [Virtual Boy's CPU](virtual-boy#cpu) had already managed to escape).
 Nevertheless, ARM's new CPU designer - Dave Jaggar - quickly answered with the **ARM7TDMI**, a new design that focused on maximising performance under power and storage constraints. **This marked a turning point for ARM**, as this new product not only pleased Nintendo, but also got the attention of **Texas Instruments**, **Nokia**, and other competitors in the cellphone arena.

 Unsurprisingly, when Nintendo started working on the successor of the [Game Boy Color](game-boy#cpu), their CPU pick became the ARM7TDMI.